 XII.
-Tax Reform
+Welfare Reform

 A comprehensive overhaul of the welfare and social system must be made to ensure those that truly need it, can receive it, while eliminating the abuses that exist.
 A workfare program to help Americans get back on their feet, learn a trade or return to school will better serve our nation and it's citizens.
 This will reduce costs and get people back to work, helping those that need help.
 The encouragement of charities will also aid in making our nation strong again.

-XIV.
+XIII.
 Election Reform

-XVII.
+XIV.
 Resource Sustainability

 As a matter of basic survival and national defense, the Veterans Party of America believes sufficient efforts must be made in adopting, implementing, and managing sustainable and reasonable Resource Management Programs.
 These Resource Management Programs include, but are not limited to: water, soil, timber, fauna, agriculture, fossil fuels, renewable energy sources, and waste management.
 Resource Management is a state jurisdiction issue.
 However, the Federal Government must be involved in establishing reasonable minimum guidelines, as well as for assisting with coordinating Resource Management efforts for multi-state resources.